Rand Paul is first senator to test positive for coronavirus - Local News 8

 “All the senators are going to seek medical advice as to what action we should take to make sure that we don’t in any way spread this virus ourselves,” Romney told reporters.
 “We had a lunch together with Rand, and hope he’s doing very well, but we have to determine whether any of us should self-quarantine as a result of being in the same room.”

-According to the post on Paul’s Twitter account, the senator is in quarantine.

-“He is asymptomatic and was tested out of an abundance of caution due to his extensive travel and events.
-He was not aware of any direct contact with any infected person,” the statement read.
+Paul pushed back on the criticism he’s received for not self-quarantining earlier.

+“For those who want to criticize me for lack of quarantine, realize that if the rules on testing had been followed to a tee, I would never have been tested and would still be walking around the halls of the Capitol,” Paul said.
+“The current guidelines would not have called for me to get tested nor quarantined.
+It was my extra precaution, out of concern for my damaged lung, that led me to get tested.”

-Sergio Gor, Paul’s deputy chief of staff, expanded on the tweet saying in a statement, “He (Paul) expects to be back in the Senate after his quarantine period ends and will continue to work for the people of Kentucky at this difficult time. … Ten days ago, our D.C. office began operating remotely, hence virtually no staff has had contact with Senator Paul.”
+Paul’s Deputy Chief of Staff Sergio Gor said Sunday that Paul “expects to be back in the Senate after his quarantine period ends and will continue to work for the people of Kentucky at this difficult time. … Ten days ago, our D.C. office began operating remotely, hence virtually no staff has had contact with Senator Paul.”

 Paul is the third member of Congress to be diagnosed with Covid-19 as cases spread across the country.
 Florida Rep. Mario Diaz-Balart, a Republican, was the first member of Congress to test positive for coronavirus on March 18.
 Democratic Rep. Ben McAdams of Utah also announced he tested positive for the virus.

+Romney’s office said he’s not experiencing symptoms, either, but will be tested.

+“Since Senator Romney sat next to Senator Paul for extended periods in recent days and consistent with CDC guidance, the attending physician has ordered him to immediately self-quarantine and not to vote on the Senate floor.
+He has no symptoms but will be tested.
+He urges members to pass a relief package as quickly as possible that provides assistance for families, workers, and small businesses,” read a statement from his office on Twitter.

-Several lawmakers have self-quarantined after coming into contact with an individual who tested positive with coronavirus at the Conservative Political Action Conference, including President Donald Trump’s incoming chief of staff, Rep. Mark Meadows of North Carolina.
+As of Sunday, more than two dozens lawmakers had taken steps to self-quarantine after interacting with individuals who tested positive.
+That includes several lawmakers who came into contact with an individual who tested positive with coronavirus at the Conservative Political Action Conference, including President Donald Trump’s incoming chief of staff, Rep. Mark Meadows of North Carolina.

 Paul’s announcement comes as Congress is in the midst of working to reach a negotiation on a coronavirus economic stimulus bill.
 On Sunday, Treasury Secretary Steven Mnuchin met with the top four Congressional leaders about the bill.
 House Speaker Nancy Pelosi said there is no deal yet and that the House will introduce its own bill — something that could significantly draw out the process to finalize legislation.

-Note: This story has been updated Monday to include Paul’s statement.